What is I-4 Ultimate?

 Lanes will be added.
 That bumpy and unkempt part of Interstate 4 in Downtown Orlando will be nice and smooth.

-One of the best improvements on this entire project will be the addition of limited access lanes.
+One of the best improvements on the entire I-4 Ultimate project will be the addition of limited access lanes.
 This will make direct travel from Disney World to Sanford much less congested.
 There will be few access points.
-To access the limited access lanes, gantries will beinstalled.
+To access the limited access lanes, gantries will be installed.
 A toll charge can be taken from any Sunpass device.

 Area 1 — Attractions